Lagos: Geography

-Lagos is loosely classified into two main geographical areas—the "Island" and the "Mainland".

 Cityscape

+Lagos is loosely classified into two main geographical areas—"Lagos Island" and the "Mainland".

+The historic city centre is situated in the western half of Lagos Island, within the Ring Road (E1), with Marina Road, Broad Street, Campbell Street, Igbosere Road and Bamgbose Street/Nnamdi Azikiwe Street running parallel to the coastline towards the Commodore Canal, and Balogun Street, Martin Street, Custom Street, Kakawa Street, Odunlami Street, Campos Street, Joseph Harden Street and Brook Street running perpendicular to it.
+As in the historic centres of other cities, this area is characterised by social hotspots, chaotic traffic conditions, unaffordable property prices and historic buildings, the proper maintenance of which the city can only afford to a limited extent.

+Outside this area, there is a marked disparity in prosperity within the city, with the south-eastern part – comprising neighbourhoods such as Ikoyi, Victoria Island and Lekki, home to bank headquarters and fintech start-ups, the Free (Trade) Zone, the deep-sea port, the Dangote Refinery, hotels and tourist attractions – being described as affluent.
+By contrast, the western and northern outskirts of the city, with neighbourhoods such as Surelere, Oshodi and Agege, have been able to keep up only to a limited extent with the city’s rapid development since 2010.

+Lagos Island

+Lagos Island is separated from the "Mainland" by the main channel draining the lagoon into the Atlantic Ocean, which forms Lagos Harbour.

 The city of Lagos has the tallest skyline in Nigeria.
 The architectural styles in Lagos are diverse, ranging from tropical and vernacular to colonial European and ultramodern buildings, or a mixture.
 Brazilian-style architecture brought by the creoles is evident in buildings such as Water House and Shitta Bey Mosque.
 Skyscrapers and most high-rise buildings are centered on the islands, while the mainland has some high-rise buildings.
 In recent years, the Lagos State government has renovated existing parks and green areas, with a long-term goal of expansion.
 Many good quality buildings are interspersed across the city.

-Island

-The Island is a loose geographical term that is used to define the area of Lagos that is separated from the "Mainland" by the main channel draining the lagoon into the Atlantic Ocean, which forms Lagos Harbour.
-The Island is mainly a collection of islands that are separated from each other by creeks and are connected by bridges.
-The smaller sections of some creeks have been dredged and built over.
 This part of Lagos is the area where most business activities and entertainment events take place, as well as where most of the upscale residential areas are concentrated.
 The Local Government Areas (LGAs) that are considered to be on the Island include Lagos Island and Eti-Osa.
 The major upscale Island neighbourhoods within these LGAs include Ikoyi and Victoria Island.
 Three major bridges join the Island to the Mainland.
 They are the Carter Bridge, which starts from Iddo; the Eko Bridge (formerly called the Second Mainland Bridge); and the Third Mainland Bridge, which passes through densely populated mainland suburbs to the Lagos Lagoon.
 The Ikoyi link bridge links Ikoyi and Lekki Phase 1, both of which are part of the Island.

-Construction on the Fourth Mainland Bridge will start in 2022, according to Lagos State Governor Babajide Sanwo-Olu.